 Pre-lab materials are available online through Inquire.
 Lab instructions will be posted on Inquire and you may either print and bring a copy or bring a laptop with a digital version of the file.
-You may not access the lab on your phone.
+You may not access the lab on your phone or on the lab computer.
 A bound lab notebook with sewn graph paper pages is needed, as well as a scientific calculator that is not a cellphone, and a pencil or pen.